microsoft/VirtualClient/website/docs/guides/1-getting-started.md

     - Output from tools like uname, lscpu, lspci

 :::tip Reading logs is tedious?
 VC is designed for large scale perf testing.
-Check [Telemetry-TODO] to see how to setup automatic data upload pipeline.
+Check [Telemetry](./telemetry/telemetry.md) to see how to setup automatic data upload pipeline.
 :::

 ## Congratulations !!